 You can declare LOB data types as fields, or members, of object data types.
 For example, you can have an attribute of type

 CLOB on an object type.
-In general, there is no difference in the use of a LOB instance in a LOB column or as a member of an object data type.
+In general, there is no difference in the usage of a LOB instance in a LOB column and the usage of a LOB instance that is a member or of an object data type.
+Any difference in usage is called out when it applies.
 When used in this guide, the term LOB attribute refers to a LOB instance that is a member of an object data type.
 Unless otherwise specified, discussions that apply to LOB columns also apply to LOB attributes.

 You can use LOBs to create other user-defined data types or store other data types as LOBs.
 This section discusses some of the data types provided with the database as examples of data types that are stored or created with LOB types.